rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default user;
 {{< /highlight >}}

-The `findByLogin()` method on your user model retrieves a user either by `username` or `email` entry.
-You don't have a `email` entry on your user yet, but will add it eventually when this application implements an authentication mechanism.
-However, the `login` argument is used for both `username` and `email` for retrieving the user from the database.
-Maybe you can already imagine how it can be used to sign in to an application either with username or email.
+The `findByLogin()` method on your user model retrieves a user by `username` or by `email` entry.
+You don't have an `email` entry on the user yet, but it will be added when the application has an authentication mechanism.
+The `login` argument is used for both `username` and `email`, for retrieving the user from the database, and you can see how it is used to sign in to an application with username or email.

-Now you have introduced your first custom method on a database model.
+You have introduced your first custom method on a database model.
 It is always worth considering where to put this business logic.
-When giving your model these access methods, you may end up with a concept called *fat models* in programming.
-An alternative would be writing separate services (e.g. functions, classes) for these data access layer functionalities.
+When giving your model these access methods, you may end up with a concept called *fat models*.
+An alternative would be writing separate services like functions or classes for these data access layer functionalities.

-The new model method can be used for retrieving the `me` user from the database.
+The new model method can be used to retrieve the `me` user from the database.
 Then you can put it into the context object when the Apollo Server is instantiated in the *src/index.js* file:

 {{< highlight javascript "hl_lines=6" >}}
 const server = new ApolloServer({